Agree with our rating?

 Square Cash’s solution for businesses requires merchants to set up a dedicated “cashtag,” which is a landing page where customers can enter their card details and pay the business directly.
 Cashtags are intended to be easily shared payment methods that would work best for the personal services industry, non-profits, and short-term fundraisers.
 Each payment accepted via a Square cashtag costs 2.75% of the payment amount to process, which is roughly on par with most mobile payment processing services.
 In 2022, it was announced that the IRS would require reporting of transfers of over $600 on Cash App and other peer-to-peer payment apps, which will heavily affect the taxes of those using the app for large transactions.

-- Costs & Contract: Cash App is free for personal users and charges 2.75% per transaction for business users.
+- Costs & Contract: Free for personal users and charges…

-- BBB Rating: Cash App has a “B” rating with the Better Business Bureau and has received 6,660 complaints and 503 reviews in the past 3 years.
+- BBB Rating: Has a “B” rating with the Better Business Bureau and has received…

-- Sales & Marketing: Cash App does not hire independent sales agents and clearly discloses its pricing and terms.
+- Sales & Marketing: Does not hire independent sales agents and…

 Total Online Complaints